-Sharp, dense particles passing right through filters can rob performance and steal life from filter media.
+Sharp, dense particles passing right through filters can rob performance and steal life from hydraulic filters.

 Whayne Supply Co., Louisville, Ky., is the largest Caterpillar dealer in North America.
 Edwin Downer, general manager of Whayne’s Technology Div., and his colleagues were looking for ways to remove these troublesome contaminants.
 After meeting with representatives from Magnom at ConExpo, Whayne officials considered Magnom’s Core Technology as a potential solution to ongoing premature system wear and costs associated with frequent maintenance and repairs caused by contaminated fluids.

 Downer said the first step was to validate Magnom’s technology to determine its effectiveness.
-(See the next page for a description of the technology.)
+(See the end of this article for a description of the technology.)
 The turbocharger drain line on a Caterpillar 3406 E was selected for this initial testing.
 A Magnom Midi inline unit was installed downstream of the system’s normal barrier filter, which was rated to remove all solid contaminants larger than 5 μm.

 After two months of normal operation, the Midi unit was removed and its core examined.
 The core had collected a significant amount of small metal particles down to sub-micron size that had passed through the system’s barrier filter.
 This test validated two important points for Downer.
 First, the existing filter system, while providing excellent filtration of contaminants larger than 5 μm, was allowing a significant amount of smaller particles to pass through.
 Second, the Magnom Core was efficiently removing these small metal particles.